Many of the best business phone systems remain to be an

 companies.
 Their IP-PBX servers offer various TDM connections, including a T/1 in the FVE-300E-T model.
 FortiVoice

-requiring additional licenses fees or telephony cards.
+requiring additional license fees or telephony cards.
 Some of the

 integrated